-BXCL701 is a potential first-in-class, highly potent, oral small molecule immuno-modulator targeting tNEPC that stimulates both the innate and acquired immune system by inhibiting DPP 8/9 and FAP.
+BXCL701 is a potential first-in-class, highly potent, oral small molecule immuno-modulator targeting tNEPC that stimulates both the innate and acquired immune system by inhibiting DPP 8/9 identified as novel immuno-checkpoints in based on information in an article published in the Nature Chemical Biology in 2016 by Okondo et al. and FAP, a major immuno-suppressive factor.
 BXCL701 is differentiated among DPP inhibitors because it is designed to inhibit DPP 8/9, whereas most other DPP inhibitors, including those that have been developed to treat diabetes, are selective for DPP 4.
 We are not aware of any clinical stage competitors of BXCL701 in the DPP inhibitor class.
 The product candidate is designed to address the various ways by which DPP 8/9 and FAP play a role in the biology of tNEPC.
 Specifically, it is able to directly affect tNEPC tumor cell survival and metastases and modulate immune system activity against tNEPC, as described below.

-Inhibiting tNEPC Growth Factor NPY. tNEPC is believed to be caused by neuroendocrine cells in the prostate that overexpress NPY.
+- Inhibiting tNEPC Growth Factor NPY. tNEPC is believed to be caused by neuroendocrine cells in the prostate that overexpress NPY.
 NPY activates the specific G protein-coupled receptor Y1-R, which then selectively stimulates growth of AR-independent, tNEPC-like cancer cells, while reducing growth in AR-dependent cells.
 NPY is a substrate of DPP 8/9, which cleaves it into biologically active forms.
-DPP 8/9 inhibition in tumor cells decreases the number of viable tumor cells by reducing NPY cleavage.

-Inhibiting the Formation of tNEPC-type (Osteoclastic) Bone Metastasis.
+DPP 8/9 inhibition in tumor cells decreases the number of viable tumor cells by reducing NPY cleavage. - Inhibiting the Formation of tNEPC-type (Osteoclastic) Bone Metastasis.
 Prostate cancer is characterized by the presence of bone-forming (osteoblastic) metastasis.
 In contrast, tNEPC is associated with bone-lysing (osteoclastic) metastasis.
 BXCL701 is designed to block the bone destruction by osteoclasts through the inhibition of osteoclast differentiation.
-In an animal model that recapitulated the formation of osteolytic metastasis of tNEPC, BXCL701 was observed to reduce osteoclast activity, bone resorption and tumor burden.

-Exhibiting Immuno-mediated Activity Against tNEPC.
-BXCL701 may potentially have the ability to modulate the immune system in multiple ways, several of which are relevant to its ability to treat tNEPC, including:

-- stimulating the activation of multiple immune cell types; - stimulating tumor cell killing by inducing the priming, migration and cytotoxicity of T-cells and the formation of memory T-cells; - stimulating tumor cell killing by inducing the proliferation and activation of neutrophils; - inhibiting the immune suppressive FAP+ CAF and MDSC and delaying or preventing tNEPC development; and - synergistically increasing checkpoint inhibitor anti-tumor activity.
+In an animal model that recapitulated the formation of osteolytic metastasis of tNEPC, BXCL701 was observed to reduce osteoclast activity, bone resorption and tumor burden based on information in an article published in the British Journal of Haematology in 2009 by Pennisi et al. - Exhibiting Immuno-mediated Activity Against tNEPC.
+BXCL701 may potentially have the ability to modulate the immune system in multiple ways based on information in an article published in the Journal of Cancer Research in 2004 by Adams et al. and an article published in PLOS One in 2013 by Walsh et al., several of which are relevant to its ability to treat tNEPC, including: - stimulating the activation of multiple immune cell types; - stimulating tumor cell killing by inducing the priming, migration and cytotoxicity of T-cells and the formation of memory T-cells; - stimulating tumor cell killing by inducing the proliferation and activation of neutrophils; - · inhibiting the immune suppressive FAP+ CAF and MDSC and delaying or preventing tNEPC development; and - synergistically increasing checkpoint inhibitor anti-tumor activity.